zhenghao1/game-collection/README.md

 game-collection
 ===============

-This is a demo app written in Flask and AngularJS.
-It lists the top 500 games from all platforms and allows users to create their own private collection of games
+This is a demo AngularJS application.
+It is a game catalogue that contains 500 games taken from api.gamesradar.com.
+Users can add/edit/remove games to his/her own library.

+## Installation

+Firstly, you need NodeJS

+To install the application just run the following:

+npm install